 Insurance Claims Definition and Help with Your Claim

-An insurance claim is when you have a loss or sustain damage that is caused by a peril insured by your insurance policy.
-Your insurance policy provides coverage and compensation to your for covered losses or the damages you sustain by way of you making a claim.
+When you make an insurance claim, you have usually suffered some type of a loss or your property has sustained damage that is caused by one of the named perils insured by your insurance policy.
+Your insurance policy provides coverage and compensation to you for covered losses or the damages you sustain as a result of the claims process.

-Some important terms that may help you understand aspects of your claim are: what is a deductible, what is the amount of your deductible and whether it applies to your loss (sometimes a deductible is waived), and what is your actual loss.
+Start off your understanding by learning the meaning behind important aspects of your claim such as what is a deductible, what is your deductible amount, whether it applies to your loss (sometimes a deductible is waived), and what is your actual loss.

-If you are wondering where you can see what the basic coverage you have is, then the the declaration page of your insurance policy is where you will find this info.
+If you are trying to find your insurance's basic coverage description, look for the declaration page of your insurance policy to find this information.

 Depending on the type of insurance claim you are making, the process will be different.
 Home insurance and personal property insurance claims will involve meeting with adjusters, getting approvals for estimates, making repairs, or replacing items.
 Each of these steps can be frustrating and confusing if you don't know what to expect.

-Unfortunately, in the industry, there is often miscommunication when you are trying to get the information you need from your insurance company.
-This is especially true when you have a major claim in your home or residence, resulting from a disaster.
+Unfortunately, due to the complexity of insurance claims, miscommunication is a common occurrence when trying to get the information you need from your insurance company.
+This seems to hold especially true when you have a major claim for your home resulting from a disaster event.
 Help yourself by understanding how major disaster home insurance claims work.

 The other aspect to claims is how a claim will be paid.
-Have you ever been in a claims situation, or heard others talking about how much they got paid in a claim.
-Our initial reaction is to think if one person got paid more than another it is because they have a better insurance company, but this is wrong.
-The first thing that determines how much money you will get in a claim is the type of coverage you chose when you purchased your policy.
-Our article on choosing the best home, condo or renter insurance covers all the options in your residential insurance policy.
+You might have experienced a claims situation where it seems that one person got paid more than another for the same type of damage or loss.
+Many think this is because the other person has a better insurance company, but this is incorrect.
+The first thing that determines how much money you will get in a claim is the type of coverage and options you chose when you purchased your specific policy.

-Be clear about what will be paid for your contents or personal property as a home owner or renter.
-Understand what home contents insurance covers and the special limits on personal contents.
-If you have additional structures on your property, understand what part of your policy will cover your claim for outbuildings, and other structures.
+Be clear about what will be paid by insurance for your contents or personal property as a homeowner or renter.
+Understand what's covered by home contents insurance and the special limits on personal contents.
+If you have additional structures on your property, understand whether your policy will cover any claims for outbuildings and other structures.

 Homeowner insurance offers several types of coverage.
 The one you have will have a significant impact on how much you get paid in a claim.
 Learn about choosing the best home insurance and coverages so you get the most money in a claim.

-Replacement Cost settlements and the basis of claims payment are far more reasonable than the actual cash value settlement.
-Replacement cost basis of claims payments will help you get back into the situation you were in before your loss or disaster by providing coverage for repairing or replacing the items insured as long as you had enough coverage at the time of loss to cover the costs.
-This is a lot better than getting a handful of cash and having to go out and spend weeks "garage sale shopping" to try and get everything back, isn't it?
+- Replacement Cost Settlements: Replacement Cost settlements and the basis of claims payment are far more reasonable than the actual cash value settlement.
+Replacement cost basis payments will help you get back into the situation you were in before your loss or disaster by providing coverage for repairing or replacing the items insured as long as you had enough coverage at the time of loss to cover the costs.

 Every company is different so ask your insurance representative what can be done.
 In major disaster claims, insurance companies have also been known to make things easier and may just provide you with the cheque or a lump sum payment to get you started with essentials because especially in times of disaster, claims can take time and insurers can be reasonable when needed if you maintain good communication.

-After a loved one dies, filing the life insurance claim can be confusing and difficult, what is worse is if you are the beneficiary and can't find the policy, or if you don't know if there even was one.
+- Life and Health Insurance Claims: After a loved one dies, filing the life insurance claim can be confusing and difficult, what is worse is if you are the beneficiary and can't find the policy, or if you don't know if there ever was one.
 There are several ways to find a lost life insurance policy.

-Insurance Claim Problems: If You Think Your Claim is Being Handled Unfairly
+Insurance Claim Problem: If You Think Your Claim is Being Handled Unfairly

 State insurance commissioners resolve thousands of complaints every year.
 Complaints vary from disputes with insurance companies about how one's insurance claim was handled to problems with the sale and service of an insurance policy.
 If you feel your insurance company has not been fair with your insurance claim or policy, you have the right to file a complaint with your state insurance commissioner.